-

 What are the primary challenges to new market entrants?
 Are regulators supportive (or not) of new market entrants?

-Regulatory compliance represents a significant challenge for new market entrants in the insurance sector, which is heavily regulated by the OJK in Indonesia.
+Regulatory compliance is a significant challenge for new entrants in Indonesia’s insurance sector, which is heavily regulated by the OJK.
 Obtaining a license can be a complex and time-consuming process, requiring adherence to numerous regulations and guidelines.
-Moreover, the insurance industry in Indonesia imposes limitations on foreign share ownership, which can restrict the entry of foreign players.
+In addition, the sector is subject to foreign share restrictions, which can restrict the entry of foreign players, as well as substantial minimum issued and paid-up capital and equity requirements, which can restrict or discourage the entry of new market participants in general.

-However, the OJK, as the primary regulator, is generally supportive of new market entrants and aims to encourage competition and innovation in the insurance sector.
-The OJK is open to consultations and can provide guidance to new entrants navigating the regulatory landscape.
+However, the OJK, as the primary regulator, is generally supportive of new market participants and aims to encourage competition and innovation in the insurance sector.
+The OJK is open to consultation and can provide guidance to new entrants navigating the regulatory landscape.

 To what extent is the market being challenged by digital innovation?